 After surgery on very fragile patients or after major procedures or in case of respiratory problems, the endotracheal tube is often maintained and the patient is admitted to intensive care or postoperative care, still connected to a ventilator for a later extubation in a more stable condition.
 If you are unsure whether the patient can cope with an extubation, it is better to maintain the tube until a later stage, for example if the patient has become hypothermic, is circulatory unstable or in case of large or ongoing bleeding.
 The transfer of the patient then usually takes place with a so-called transport ventilator in to the recovery room or ICU.

-When the patient is awakened from the anesthesia and the operation is completed, the patient should be transferred to a recovery ward or a postoperative ward under stable conditions.
-As a rule, the extubation takes place in the operating room on the operating table and the patient is then transferred to his bed, but in some cases the patient is first transferred to the bed and then extubated there.
+When the patient is awakened from the anesthesia and the operation is completed, the patient should be transferred to a recovery ward or a postoperative ward (“Postop“) under stable conditions.
+As a rule, the awakening takes place in the operating room on the operating table and the patient is then moved to his bed, but in some cases the patient is first moved to the bed and then woken up there.
 This occurs, for example, when the movement can be expected to be painful or when it is important to avoid uncontrolled movements.
 Conversely, certain anesthetics are initiated in bed instead of on the operating table when the movement is expected to be painful, for example in acute fractures.

-Patients who have undergone major surgery or are unstable after surgery are often brought up in the postoperative ward.
-The extubation here is similar to surgery, but the patient is usually no longer affected by inhalants.
+Patients who have undergone major surgery or are unstable after surgery are often extubated in the postoperative ward.
+The extubation here is similar to extubation in the operating theatre, but the patient is usually no longer affected by inhalants.
 Body temperature should be above 36 degrees and arterial blood gases are often monitored.
 After completing the recovery phase, the patient can be transferred to a surgical ward for continued care and treatment or if it is a matter of day surgery being discharged to the home.
 Before returning home, special routines apply for this to work in a safe and secure manner.